MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-network-topology-and-connectivity.md

   - Only CNI supports Windows Server node and Network Policies pool.
   - kubenet requires user-defined routes (UDRs) to be manually applied.
   - Verify the [current list](https://docs.microsoft.com/azure/aks/concepts-network#compare-network-models) of supported capabilities by each CNI plugin.
-- IP addressing and the size of the VNet subnet must be carefully planned to support the scaling of the cluster by adding more nodes, etc.
+- IP addressing and the size of the Virtual Network subnet must be carefully planned to support the scaling of the cluster.
+For example, you can add more nodes.
 - Virtual nodes can be used for quick cluster scaling, but there are some [known limitations](https://docs.microsoft.com/azure/aks/virtual-nodes-portal).
 - AKS clusters support Basic and Standard Azure Load Balancer SKUs.
 - AKS services can be exposed with public or internal Load Balancers.
 Internal Load Balancers can be configured in the same subnet as the Kubernetes nodes or in a dedicated subnet.
 - Azure Policy and the [Azure Policy add-on for AKS](https://docs.microsoft.com/azure/governance/policy/concepts/policy-for-kubernetes "Azure Policy for AKS") can control and limit the objects created in your AKS cluster, such as denying the creation of public IP addresses in the cluster.
-- AKS uses CoreDNS to provide name resolution to pods running in the cluster:
+- AKS uses CoreDNS to provide name resolution to pods running in the cluster.
   - CoreDNS will resolve cluster-internal domains directly.
-  - Other domains will be forwarded to the DNS servers configured in the Virtual Network, which will be either the default Azure DNS resolver or any custom DNS servers configured at the Virtual Network level.
+  - Other domains will be forwarded to the DNS servers configured in Azure Virtual Network, which will be either the default Azure DNS resolver or any custom DNS servers configured at the virtual network level.
 - Egress network traffic can be sent through an Azure Firewall or Network Virtual Appliance cluster.
   - By default, AKS clusters have unrestricted outbound (egress) Internet access.
   - Egress traffic from the AKS cluster can be sent through Azure Firewall or a Network Virtual Appliance cluster by configuring UDRs in the AKS subnet.
 - By default, all pods in an AKS cluster can send and receive traffic without limitations.
-Kubernetes network policies can be used to improve security and filter network traffic between pods in an AKS cluster: two [network policy models](https://docs.microsoft.com/azure/aks/use-network-policies#network-policy-options-in-aks) are available for AKS.
+Kubernetes network policies can be used to improve security and filter network traffic between pods in an AKS cluster.
+Two [network policy models](https://docs.microsoft.com/azure/aks/use-network-policies#network-policy-options-in-aks) are available for AKS.
 - A service mesh provides capabilities like traffic management, resiliency, policy, security, strong identity, and observability.
 For more information, see the documented [selection criteria](https://docs.microsoft.com/azure/aks/servicemesh-about#selection-criteria).
 - Global load balancing mechanisms such as [Azure Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-overview) and [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview) increase resiliency by routing traffic across multiple clusters, potentially in different Azure regions.